chasemccoy/www/posts/2024-05-04-moon-trees.md

 title: The moon trees of Mississippi
 ---

-Many of my online acquaintances know that I live in Chicago, but I suspect they might not know that I'm from a small university town in Mississippi named Starkville.
+Many of my online acquaintances know that I live in Chicago, but I suspect they might not know that I'm from a small university town in Mississippi called Starkville.

 Starkville is home to Mississippi State University, where I attended college and studied Computer Science.
 In 2017 I graduated and moved to Chicago to start my career.